 and welcome to our German Word of the Da…y.
 And this time we will take on one of THE MOST words the German language has to offer… most what you ask?
 Well, most common, most confusing, most short and al-most in every sentence.
 We will look at the meaning of:

-So … originally da meant there as in not here or at that location.
+So, da started out as there in a sense of not here.
 And it still has this meaning.

 - Das Kino ist da hinten.